MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 1. MS OS 2.0 descriptor platform capability GUID

-1. A vendor control code bMS_VendorCode (here is it set to 1.
+1. A vendor control code bMS_VendorCode (here's it set to 1.
 It can take any value the vendor prefers) to retrieve the MS OS 2.0 descriptor.

 1. This BOS descriptor is applicable for OS version Windows 10 and later.